Pet Shop of Horrors: Other series

-A second series, titled Pet Shop of Horrors: Tokyo, known in Japan as New Pet Shop of Horrors (新 Petshop of Horrors, Shin Petshop of Horrors), started in Asahi Sonorama's Mungekan on April 22, 2004.
+A second series, titled Pet Shop of Horrors: Tokyo, known in Japan as New Pet Shop of Horrors (新 Petshop of Horrors, Shin Petshop of Horrors), started in Asahi Sonorama's Mugenkan on April 22, 2004.
 (Note: It started in the magazine's debut issue, released on April 22, 2004.)
 In June 2007, the company announced that it would cease operations, and the magazine went on to be published by Asahi Shimbun Publications, until it last issue released on April 23, 2009, and the series continued as a webcomic on Yahoo!
 Comics's Horror & Fantasy Club site on August 20 of that same year.
 The series finished on November 15, 2012.
-Asahi Sonorama released four volumes from January 2005 to April 2007; Asahi Shimbun Publications republished the four volumes on November 26, 2007, and released the twelfth and last volume on February 2, 2013.
+Asahi Sonorama released four volumes from January 2005 to April 2007; Asahi Shimbun Publications republished the four volumes on November 26, 2007, and released the twelfth and last volume on February 7, 2013.
 In North America, Tokyopop published eight volumes from February 28, 2008, to February 1, 2011.

 A spin-off series, titled Petshop of Horrors: Passage-hen (Petshop of Horrors パサージュ編), started in HarperCollins Japan's Mugentō on March 23, 2013.
 It is set in late 19th century France, and the protagonist is the grandfather of Count D, who runs a pet shop in a shopping arcade called a Passage in French.
 The series moved to Harlequin Original in February 2015; its latest chapter released on May 11, 2017.
 Five volumes were published by HarperCollins Japan from August 24, 2013, to June 24, 2017.

 Another spin-off series, titled Petshop of Horrors: Hyōhaku no Hakobune-hen (Petshop of Horrors 漂泊の箱舟編), was published in Harlequin Original from September 11, 2018, to March 11, 2020.
 It features Count D's father as the protagonist.
 Three volumes were released from December 27, 2018, to May 18, 2020.